 How to plan kitchen lighting

 One of the most significant parts of renovating your kitchen is choosing new kitchen cabinets and worktops.
 While lighting is often an afterthought, it’s best to plan it out at the same time.
 This is because the layout of your cabinets, appliances, and fittings will affect where lights need to be.

-You shouldN’t make the mistake of underestimating the importance of having plenty of light in your kitchen.
-Even homes that are blessed with plenty of natural light while the sun is out will still need effective lighting on grey days and in the evenings.
+You shouldn’t make the mistake of underestimating the importance of having plenty of light in your kitchen.
+Even homes that are blessed with plenty of light while the sun is out will still need effective lighting on grey days and in the evenings.

 The bottom line is that in terms of functionality and practicality, lighting is essential.
 Prepping food often involves using sharp implements and, obviously, the hobs and oven can get very hot!
 Safety is paramount, and not being able to see what you’re doing is a genuine recipe for disaster.
 It’s always better to have too much light, rather than not enough.